How David Gilmour Found Happiness With ‘On an Island’

 "The album was initially not only very acoustic, but also very orchestral," Manzanera told Sound on Sound.
 "I didn't think it was a brilliant idea to have so much orchestra, so it was diluted in the end.
 And finally, David's electric guitar solos were all done in ... the last month of recording.
 He left the electric stuff to the last moment, and I wasn't sure he wasn't going to do it at all.
 So, I was very pleased that we managed to get him back onto the electric guitar, and he put some great things on."

-In addition to production help, Gilmour sought out a number of guest performers who added to the array of instrumental tracks he’d already recorded during the demo process.
-Pink Floyd keyboardist Rick Wright contributed to a pair of songs, lending Hammond organ to the title track and vocals to “The Blue,” and former Squeeze keyboardist Jools Holland also numbered among those making On an Island cameos — as were David Crosby and Graham Nash, who added harmony vocals to the title track.
+In addition to production help, Gilmour enlisted guest performers who added to the array of instrumental tracks he'd already recorded during the demo process.
+Pink Floyd keyboardist Rick Wright contributed to a pair of songs, lending Hammond organ to the title track and vocals to "The Blue," and former Squeeze keyboardist Jools Holland also numbered among those making On an Island cameos — as were David Crosby and Graham Nash, who added harmony vocals to the title track.

 The end result, while among the quieter and more deliberately paced albums in a catalog largely devoted to avoiding stereotypical rock 'n' roll flash, clearly resonated with fans who'd waited years for new music.
 The record shot to No. 1 in the U.K., giving Gilmour his first chart-topper at home as a solo artist, and peaked at No. 6 in the U.S..
 That added a suitably sweet postscript to a set of songs that, as many listeners noted, found Gilmour settling into a sense of contentment that few might have expected decades before.

 "You know, that is my life," Gilmour shrugged.
 "Down the years, along with everyone else, I have despised songs about happiness.
 But, to me, this works."